jgraph/www.diagrams.net-source/doc/faq/apply-layouts.md

 <img src="/assets/img/blog/arrange-layout-org-chart.png" style="width=100%;max-width:600px;height:auto;" alt="Apply a layout via Arrange > Layout > Org Chart to automatically rearrange the shapes and connectors in various common org charts">

+To get the Orgchart config description for the Custom Layout dialog, click on the Custom button.

 ## Parallels layout

 Apply the parallels layout to expose and separate overlapping connectors between shapes.